charder001/Project-Tech/README.md

 On this dashboard you are able to add and remove users and able to log out.

 That's it for now!

+## Future plans

+- Multer support for adding images

+- Detail page for current user

+- More data for profile

+- Progressive enhancement

+- A lot more html/css

 ## License